L4w1i3t/Lehran-Engine/README.md

 1. Use **Build > Build Project** or press `Ctrl+B` to compile your game
 2. The build process will:
+   - Copy the entire `data` folder from your project (includes game_flow.json and scenes/)
+   - Export story data with pre/gameplay/post event structure
-   - Export all your story, gameplay, and timeline data to JSON
+   - Export gameplay data (classes, units, weapons, items)
-   - Export audio assignments to `audio_assignments.json`
+   - Export timeline data and audio assignments
    - Package the C++ game engine with your project data
-   - Copy required SDL2 libraries (including audio DLLs)
+   - Copy all 14 required DLLs (SDL2 + codecs) automatically
    - Copy all assets from your project's asset folders
    - Create a standalone executable in `Projects/[YourGame]/build/`
 3. Run your built game with **Build > Run Game** or press `F5`